premnanda301/Obj_Detection/README.md

 ```

 - Follow the on-screen instructions to label the dataset.
 - After annotating the images make sure to extract the zip file as YOLO format only .
+- The dataset I have provided is annotated you can use it to check the model too .

 ### Step 5: Run `create_data_yaml.py`